 My early learning of anything relating to superstitions, the supernatural, and ghost stories all began with Granny.
-What a mysterious lady she was!
+What a mysterious lady she was.

 Granny was a carer.
 She fed people, nursed them when they were ill, and took in stray cats.
-And she sang to herself, and constantly hummed a tune as she went about her day.
+And she sang to herself and constantly hummed a tune as she went about her day.

-The life of Florence Edith Thompson ended on the 28th of June, 1973, in a hospital bed in Dubbo, N.S.W.
+The life of Florence Edith Thompson ended on the 28th of June 1973, in a hospital bed in Dubbo, N.S.W.
 Australia.
-I traveled with my parents to Dubbo to attend her funeral, and the only feeling I can remember is one of numbness.
+I travelled with my parents to Dubbo to attend her funeral, and the only feeling I can remember is one of numbness.
 The freezing cold Dubbo winter could have been partially to blame, but it wasn’t just the cold air, it was the people.
 I didn’t see one single person shed a tear for my grandmother, and I would like to think that, as with me, tears were shed privately.

 Inside the church, I listened to a minister speaking of a lady I knew nothing of, a lady who visited the aged and sick in hospitals and nursing homes, always willing to take the lead in bringing music into the lives of the elderly, singing the old songs they knew, encouraging them to sing along.
 The minister had known my granny, he knew of the sunshine she had brought into many a sad day, her loving nature, the care she showed to others.

-Sitting in the church pew that day, as my teeth chattered and my legs shook from the cold, I saw candles flickering, as if touched by a gentle breeze.
-I pointed the flickering candles out to my mum.
+Sitting in the church pew that day, as my teeth chattered and my legs shook from the cold, I saw candles flickering as if touched by a gentle breeze.
+I quietly pointed the flickering candles out to my mum.
 No doors were open; perhaps they were decorative, electric candles, she whispered.
 After the service, we investigated.
 The wax, hand-lit candles had flickered, in the stillness of the church.
 How surreal.
 And how very Granny.
 She knew just how to let us know she was there.

 Over thirty years passed by, along with my parents, yet the mystery of Granny’s life remained.